itCarl/personalPortfolio/readme.md

 - [x] make it more beatiful
 - [ ] maybe standalone with pure html, css, js
 - [ ] possibly adding some fancy subtle animations
-- [ ] using as a "template" for upcoming portfolios maybe
 - [ ] more features

 ## :hearts: Thanks to